We will continue to adapt to the evolving needs of our community to ensure that we continue to provide food, warmth and shelter to Jackson County.

 Our Commitment To Serve

 The health and safety of our neighbors, team members, and all those we serve is our top priority.
 As an organization, we are carefully and continually monitoring developments related to the COVID-19/new coronavirus and its impact across our service area.
 We are constantly monitoring and honoring advice both through Jackson County Health and Human Services, the Oregon Health Authority and the CDC.

 Governor Brown issued an executive order in which she made a request of all Oregonians: Stay Home.
 Save lives.
 Our public health experts and experts across the state and country believe this week is a critical week to try and bend the curve of COVID-19 in our communities.

-ACCESS will be making the following updates to our services:
+ACCESS has made the following updates to our services:

 - If you need ACCESS’ services but don’t yet have an appointment, please call us at 541.779.6691 in advance before visiting our office.
 If you are unable to call, please feel free to come to our office.
 If a client is in active service with ACCESS please contact your specialist for information.

 As of 05/04/20, ACCESS has reopened some of its Medford pantries on a drive-thru basis.
 Please see the Food Pantry List

 - However, as many are volunteer based, we suggest calling the ACCESS main office at (541) 779-6691 to verify hours prior to going to the pantry.
 Please practice social distancing and health precautions when attending the pantries and be patient as some guidelines for food distribution may have changed.
 Visit https://www.accesshelps.org/food-pantry-network/ for locations.